Welcome to the Office of Recycling and Green Community Programs

 For questions or more information, please contact: Dan Rock (734) 240-7909 or email@example.com

-This year’s Earth Expo will promote local green living by emphasizing buying and living locally and educating residents on everyday actions they can take to help restore and protect our community and the Earth.
+This year’s Earth Expo will be held April 8th at the Monroe County Community College Gerald Welch Health Education Building.
+It will promote local green living by emphasizing buying and living locally and educating residents on everyday actions they can take to help restore and protect our community and the Earth.
 The Expo will feature exhibitors in the health and wellness field that promote the connection between green living and personal health and wellness to support the “Healthy Planet, Healthy You” theme.

 Earth Day 2016 Sponsors – County of Monroe, Sisters, Servants of the Immaculate Heart of Mary, River Raisin Institute, Monroe County Library System, Monroe Family YMCA, ProMedica Monroe Regional Hospital, DTE Energy Foundation and DTE Energy.